You can use certain aspects of LabVIEW object-oriented programming techniques when creating FPGA VIs.

 In LabVIEW object-oriented programming, the type of the object at run time can be the same or a descendant of the type of the wire.
-When you compile an FPGA VI into a bitfile, data routing is fixed, meaning multiple implementations of code cannot be called dynamically.
-This restriction means that the compiler must be able to statically determine which type will actually be on the wire at run time.
+When you compile an FPGA VI into a bitfile, data routing is fixed, meaning that the compiler cannot dynamically call multiple implementations of code.
+This restriction means that the compiler must be able to statically determine which type is actually on the wire at run time.
 Use the following type guidelines as you create FPGA VIs:

-- You can wire a child wire to a parent class terminal.
+- You can wire a child class terminal to a parent class terminal.

 - Compared to any other subVI call, there is no additional overhead with dynamic dispatching in an FPGA VI because the override to invoke is determined at compile time.